jakpuh/Aventyrsspel/README.md

 # Aventyrsspel

-Simple rogue like written in Python 3.x
+Simple rogue like game written in Python 3.x

 ## How to run
 ```